jonoton/go-ringbuffer/README.md

 The `RingBuffer` is designed for concurrent producer-consumer scenarios.
 It allows multiple goroutines to safely add and retrieve items without requiring manual locking.
 When the buffer reaches its capacity, new items will overwrite the oldest ones.

 It uses Go's generics, allowing it to store elements of any type.
-Thread safety is achieved internally by using channels to serialize access, which also allows the `Get()` operation to block until an item is available.
+Thread safety is achieved internally by using channels to serialize access.

 ## Usage